iMrsRoy/iMrsRoy/index.md

      <center>
      <h1> Summery </h1>
      <p class="text">
-       <body> Currently looking for opportunity to kick start my career as Data Engineer, by getting into entry lever role or an apprenticeship program for Engineer.
-Check out my <a href="https://www.coursera.org/user/3c628b4ab7c1259795fd0392e7e83b1e"> Coursera</a> to see what I am currently working on.
+       <body> Currently looking for Fulltime opportunity to kick start new year with my career as Data Analyst/ Engineer,.
+Check out my <a href="(https://drive.google.com/drive/folders/1vQgxAyfPSqJviDHfwT2hos3hs-yB9Jwq?usp=drive_link)"> Data Projects </a> to see what I have been working on.

        <br>
 - Completed Bachelor Degree in Information System Management. <br>